vertica/VerticaPy/docs/source/user_guide_data_exploration_charts.rst

 .. raw:: html
   :file: /project/data/VerticaPy/docs/figures/user_guides_data_exploration_titanic_boxplot_one.html

 Scatter and bubble plots are also useful for identifying patterns in your data.
 Note, however, that these methods don't use aggregations; VerticaPy downsamples the data before plotting.
-You can use the 'max_nb_points' to limit the number of points and avoid unnecessary memory usage.
+You can use the `max_nb_points` to limit the number of points and avoid unnecessary memory usage.

 .. code-block::